serkansokmen/lucid-sonic-dreams/README.md

 ## Installation

-This implementation has been teston on Python 3.9.
+This implementation has been tested on Python 3.9.
 It now uses the PyTorch implementation of StyleGAN2-ada, and works with Ampere cards.

 To install:
 git clone this repo and change directory into your newly created directory: